Do you love writing about frontend development? Want to get paid and have us promote your content to a wide audience? Read on for the details…

 - We’ll do the work to promote your content across the web.
 Hacker News, Reddit, Twitter, Facebook, etc.

 - You can reach a wider audience.
-We regularly see 15,000 unique monthly viewers and top posts can garner over 10k views.
+We regularly receive around 1 million monthly views from readers all over the world.

 - You get to help other developers.
 Help give back to the community by sharing your knowledge and unique perspective.

-- You can still publish your piece elsewhere.
+- You can still publish your piece on your own blog.
 We simply ask to keep it exclusive to us for the first month.
-Then you can publish it anywhere else.
-We can even make introductions to publishers of other blogs who might be interested in running the piece.
+Then you can publish it on your own self-hosted blog or portfolio.

 Want to get started?